DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/webhooks.md

 # Webhooks

-For PERSCOM.io, webhooks can be used to enable real-time notifications and data updates for external applications, such as a messaging platform or a custom reporting tool.
+For PERSCOM.io, webhooks can be used to enable real-time notifications and data updates for third-party services, such as a messaging platform, an external database or a custom reporting tool.
 This means that any changes made within PERSCOM.io, such as new personnel records or updated qualifications, can be automatically communicated to other systems in real-time, without the need for manual data entry or synchronization.
 This can improve data accuracy and save time for personnel managers and other staff who rely on the system for critical information.

 ## Creating A Webhook